nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Easy extensions of existing features:

- * Support highlighting a single element:  Let the `element` option be a shorthand for `subset` with one entry.
  * Support highlighting an orbit:  Let the `orbit` option take a single element, highlight it one color, and highlight the rest of its orbit a different color, with no highlighting anywhere else.